 Money, coins, banknotes, securities of any kind, precious metals and precious stones;

-Animals, animal or human parts or organs, live plants;
+Living and dead animals, animal or human parts or organs, live plants;

 Ammunition and weapons.
 Any objects, the content, form or transportation of which is in conflict with the applicable laws and regulations in the Republic of Lithuania or in the countries of destination;